MicrosoftDocs/appcenter-docs/docs/quickstarts/index.md

 When you've populated the panel as needed for your app project, click the **Add new app** button to commit your changes.

 At this point, you've created a new application project in App Center, but it really doesn't do anything; it's merely a place for you to manage settings and data around an application project.
 Your app's source code, tests and build settings are somewhere else, either on a local hard drive, in the cloud somewhere, or hosted in a source code control system (like Azure DevOps, Git, GitHub, etc.).
-What you do next depends on what you want App CEnter to do for you.
+What you do next depends on what you want App Center to do for you.
 See the next section for additional information.

 ## Where to go next

-App Center offers developers a variety of services they can use to build, test and deploy compiled applications, plus App Center offers services developers can use inside their apps to deliver a better experience for app users:
+App Center offers developers a variety of services they can use to build, test and deploy compiled applications, plus offers services developers can use inside their apps to deliver a better experience for app users:

 **Server-side Capabilities**